qERR0R/wallpaper-downloader/README.md

 Usage:

-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Make the script executable using chmod +x wallpaper_downloader.sh.
+2. Make the script executable using chmod +x wallpaper_downloader.sh.
-3.Run the script with appropriate search parameters to download wallpapers.
+3. Run the script with appropriate search parameters to download wallpapers.

 Example: